Refinance Home Loan Singapore: When & How in 2026 | Nexus

 Nexus Mortgage SG works with 16+ MAS-regulated lenders (see the Association of Banks in Singapore for the full list of member banks).
 We pull every available package side by side, handle the 3-month notice, instruct the panel solicitor, and time the disbursement to your lock-in expiry.
 Banks pay us on disbursement, so the service is free to you.

-About the author — Dan Ler is a Mortgage Advisor at Nexus Mortgage SG, an independent Singapore brokerage that works with 16+ MAS-regulated lenders.
+About the author — Dan Ler has advised on Singapore home loans since 2017 at Nexus Mortgage SG, an independent brokerage comparing 16+ MAS-regulated lenders.
 Nexus is paid by the bank on disbursement, so there is no cost to the borrower.

 Your Mortgage Broker